adityapathakk/simpleGames/Tic Tac Toe/README.md

 Recall how, in our childhood, we played <i>Zero Kaata</i> on the last pages of our notebooks in school.
 I created this project out of a desire to revise and work on my Python skills with an amateur yet fun idea. <b>And for the nostalgia</b>.

-This was also my submission for what is known as one of the most challenging tasks in Cisco Networking Academy's "PCAP-Programming Essentials in Python" course.
+This was also my submission for what is known as one of the most challenging tasks in <a href = "https://skillsforall.com/course/python-essentials-1?courseLang=en-US&instance_id=da0847b7-e6fc-4597-bc31-38ddd6b07a2e">Cisco Networking Academy's "PCAP-Programming Essentials in Python" course</a>.
 The layout of the 'board' was inspired by their prompt for "Project: Tic Tac Toe".

 ## Background Info.
 Instructions given by the course for this game that I implemented by myself are as follows:
 <br><br>
-<b>Scenario:</b>
+<b>Scenario:</b><br>
 Your task is to write a simple program which pretends to play tic-tac-toe with the user.
 We've decided to simplify the game.
 Here are our assumptions:

 1. The computer (i.e., your program) should play the game using 'X's;